Inside the Viva Connections desktop app, or BYO Viva app

 Update to the Custom code with SharePoint Online and Windows Azure, due to bug in SharePoint Online

 A few weeks back I wrote a post on how to mix Windows Azure and SharePoint Online called Custom code with SharePoint Online and Windows Azure.
 Since then both Windows Azure and SharePoint online have had some updates.
 First of all you no longer need to create the bindings in the code to make it fully trusted.
 Good to know but it does not affect the solution.
 A Bug in SharePoint Online Web Services More important is the fact that you cannot longer use the Visual Studio Add Service Reference function and add the services from your SharePoint Online site to your solution.
+You will end up with an error like this:

 SharePoint